didaquis/kata-js-fizzbuzz/README.md

-Javascript-FizzBuzz-Kata
+JavaScript-FizzBuzz-Kata
 ========================

-Return “fizz”, “buzz” or “fizzbuzz”.
+Return “Fizz”, “Buzz” or “FizzBuzz”.

-For a given natural number greater than zero return:
+For a given natural number greater than zero and lower than one houndred one return:
-- “fizz” if the number is divisible by 3
+- “Fizz” if the number is divisible by 3
-- “buzz” if the number is divisible by 5
+- “Buzz” if the number is divisible by 5
-- “fizzbuzz” if the number is divisible by 15
+- “FizzBuzz” if the number is divisible by 15
 - the same number if no other requirement is fulfilled